Historical Records> Lists Through the Centuries> This page

 S. Close,

-Extracted by the webmistress June 2007 from The High Peak News at The National Newspaper Library, Colindale.
-Text changed into a list for ease of searching
+The High Peak News information was extracted by the webmistress in June 2007 from at The National Newspaper Library, Colindale.
+Text changed into a list for ease of searching.

 View even more about soldiers in the war by clicking on the images below: